sixeight7/VController/README.md

 More details are up in my project blog.

 # To do
-* Stompbox mode for GR55.
+* A new version of the VController is in the making.
+Watch my blog on vguitarforums for details: http://www.vguitarforums.com/smf/index.php?topic=15154.275